Log-in/Sign-up

 • Audit: $400

-*Note from the instructor: We am committed to helping all students learn computer science, so please contact Ms. Rebekah if you need help paying for the course.
+*Note from the instructor: I am committed to helping all students learn computer science, so please contact Ms. Rebekah if you need help paying for the course.

 Instructors:

-Ms. Rebekah has recently won an Educator Affiliate Award for NCWIT's Aspirations in Computing Program for her work with girls in computer science.
+In 2023-2024, Ms. Rebekah has received a CSTA New Jersey Teaching Excellence Award.
+In 2023, she also received an Educator Affiliate Award for NCWIT's Aspirations in Computing Program for her work with girls in computer science.
+For 6 summers, Ms. Rebekah has scored the Create Performance Task for AP CSP exam as reader.
 Following her master's degree in Curriculum and Instruction from Western Governors University, Ms. Rebekah has earned multiple educator certificates from various tech companies and from Penn State University Lehigh Valley for teaching English Language Learners (ELLs).
-She holds state teaching certifications in computer science as well as a broad variety of other subjects.
-She has participated in Cooperative Learning Research for Computer Science Principles, served as a CS for All Teachers Ambassador, and is currently a CS Awesome PD Facilitator for the Northern Lights Collaborative of UMN.
+She holds PA and NJ teaching certifications in computer science as well as a broad variety of other subjects.
+She has participated in Cooperative Learning Research for Computer Science Principles, served as a CS for All Teachers Ambassador, and is currently a CS Awesome PD Facilitator.

-In addition to teaching AP® Computer Science A, Ms. Rebekah is the instructor for AP® Computer Science Principles and Honors Computer Science Discoveries for PA Homeschoolers.
-She also teaches AP® Computer Science A, AP Computer Science Principles, Computer Science Discoveries, and Web Design with HTML in person for a local private school.
-Ms. Rebekah is a lifelong educator and learner who has taught middle and high school students—public, charter, private, and homeschooled—for the past 15 years.
+In addition to teaching AP® Computer Science Principles, Ms. Rebekah is the instructor for AP® Computer Science A for PA Homeschoolers.
+In addition to her online teaching, Ms. Rebekah serves as the Computer Science Innovation Specialist for the New Jersey Department of Education.
+Ms. Rebekah is a lifelong educator and learner who has taught middle and high school students—public, charter, private, and homeschooled—for the past 16 years.
 Having been homeschooled herself, Ms. Rebekah understands how diverse, independent, intelligent, and engaged homeschooled students are.
-She is excited to work with all homeschooled students to encourage them in their studies of computer science!
+She is excited to continue to work with such talented students and aid them in their studies of computer science!

 Click here to read class reviews for this class (or post your own review)